 London Producer: Market Analysis

-What didn’t work: What became known as The Berlin Mistake.
+The things that didn’t work became known as The Berlin Mistake.
 We tried pitching into that scene from London without ever showing up or working with anyone local.
 And, we were totally ignored.
 After six months of minimal traction internationally, we decided to refocus our energies on being notable in the London scene first and foremost.
 Then we would use this to build from a position of strength.

 Step 3: Music Career Goal Setting

-In our experience, any generic goal setting, such as “grow my audience” or “make a living from music” are widely considered practically useless.
-I know these, and similar phrases, are probably what first come to mind.
-But in all honesty, with this process, you have to go deep, and going deep is going to be the difference between seeing genuine measurable growth and remaining static.
 You need to develop goals that provide you (and us) with decision making criteria, timeline accountability, and measurable progress indicators.
-So, effective goasl setting for any musician is going to require extreme specificity (this is bespoke to YOU) across multiple time frames.
+So, effective goals setting for any musician is going to require extreme specificity (this is bespoke to YOU) across multiple time frames.

 The setting of realistic goals that you can actually hit means firstly assessing your available financial resources.
-Budget breakdowns for each career stage, startup (£0 to £5,000), growth (£5,000 to £25,000), and scale (£25,000 plus), are in our complete Music Career Timeline and Budget Planning Guide.
-Download our SMART Goal Setting Template below for examples and worksheets covering 3 month, 12 month, and 3 to 5 year planning.
+Our Music Career Timeline and Budget Planning Guide covers the three important career stages.
+The SMART Goal Setting Template below includes worksheets for 3-months, 12-months, and 3–5-year planning phases.

 London Producer: 18-Month Goals and Results

-What didn’t work was the initial collaboration outreach to established artists with 10K plus listeners.
+The initial collaboration outreach to established artists with 10K plus listeners, wasn’t so successful.
 We received, somewhat surprisingly, a minimal response.
 We quickly pivoted to collaborations with artists at similar audience sizes, 2K to 5K listeners.
 This created a value exchange for both artists and resulted in 3 successful releases.
 The aim was to expand both artists’ audiences at the same time, and it was deliberately structured/pitched that way.

 🎯 FREE DOWNLOAD: SMART Goal Settings Template